yanpeidong2/comp0034-week7/README.md

 ## Dataset

-The dataset was published with a CC0: Public Domain license.
+The paralympic dataset was published with a CC0: Public Domain license.
 No attribution required.

 ## Week 6 solutions